-At its core, running a business requires senior leaders to clearly communicate the ideas and strategies powering the organization to its talent base and then allow its employees to execute the vision.
+At its core, running a business requires senior leaders and executive teams to clearly communicate the ideas and strategies powering the organization to its talent base and then allow its employees to execute the vision.
 Unfortunately, business leaders often lose sight of this in the never-ending pursuit of growth, costing their companies money, time and people.

 The best, highest-performing executive teams strip away unnecessary complexities and rely on one thing to power their organizations: trust.
 These teams forge strong relationships through frequent contact and routinely “bet” on one another, developing an implicit trust that has a positive and transformational effect on the company as a whole.